samtaylormjh/rails-project-manager/README.md

 - After creating a new employee only the new employee is displayed on index until refreshed sometimes?

+- If a project has more than one site supervisor display their names separated by commas

 # To Add

 - Notes to projects (type: textarea)

 - Testing

-- If a project has more than one site supervisor display their names separated by commas
+- First ICE ticked primary by default